IBM/D2A/leaderboard/README.md

 ## Data

-1. Infer Bug Reports (Trace)
+All the data is dervied from the original [D2A dataset](https://developer.ibm.com/exchanges/data/all/d2a/).

+1. Infer Bug Reports (Trace): This dataset consists of Infer bug reports, which are a combination of English language and C Programming language text.
-2. Bug function source code (Function)
+3. Bug function source code (Function)
-3. Bug function source code, trace functions source code and bug function file URL (Code)
+4. Bug function source code, trace functions source code and bug function file URL (Code)

 ## Tasks